Mountain Equipment Company: History

 The new company actually expanded its workforce overall, with 1,284 employees at the time of the sale in October 2020 to 1,332 by April 2021.

 Additional plans include reducing the number of product brands offered and the variety of merchandise, as well as focusing on both new and established outdoor enthusiasts.
 The e-commerce business was to be removed from the retail stores and was to sell some different products, in an effort to reduce shipping and inventory costs.
 The previous MEC "Rock Solid Guarantee" that allowed any returns for any reason will be modified and made more limited, as it was identified as having been abused by some former co-op members in the past.

 A loyalty program to replace the former co-op membership is in planning stages.
 The company also plans to open new locations in the future.

 In April 2021, The Globe and Mail reported the Ontario stores that had been forced to close due to the COVID-19 pandemic's second wave had reopened on 16 February 2021, with the Toronto stores' reopening delayed a week due to the restrictions imposed.
 Seven weeks after the stores were reopened a new round of lockdowns in Ontario due to a third COVID-19 wave resulted in more layoffs and closures.
 The Globe and Mail reported, "amid the most recent wave, eight stores have been forced to close and roughly 60 employees sent home".
 Eric Claus, MEC CEO and Chairman, stated that even while dealing with the COVID-19 imposed closures and restrictions, "in every single month [since the sale], we’ve made money".

 By mid-2021, the retailer's corporate name had changed to "MEC Mountain Equipment Company Ltd.".
 In October 2021, the chain officially rebranded as Mountain Equipment Company, in the process restoring the "twin peaks" mountain logo that had been mostly retired by the co-op in 2013.

+In October 2023, Chief Operating Officer Peter Hlynsky was named the new CEO, replacing Eric Claus.